tauhidtamim/Space-Pong-2D-Multiplayer-Game/README.md

 # Space Pong
 Space Pong is a 2D desktop multiplayer game developed on Unity.
 This game was developed as a requisite of an industrial training programme.
 This build is based on Linux.
+This repository holds the contents created after building the game on Unity.

 # Table Of Contents
 - [Getting Started](#getting-started)